tenderle/ptable/README.md

 around.
 Feedback (via issues) with regards to bugs or features requests are very welcome as well as pull-requests.

+With Release 0.4.0 we offer an additional modification of ptables for count data.

 ### Installation

 The package can directly be installed from `github` using the `devtools`